kubawajs/nursery-nav/README.md

 #### Configuration

-Add `.env` file in the folder root with keys:
+Add the `.env` file in the folder root with the keys:

 ```
 REACT_APP_GEOAPIFY_API_KEY=